tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 ### Performance calculation:

 * Finding the number of reading per second:
-    * So the read rate of the memory is different to the clock rate so don’t get those two things confused.
+    * So **the read rate of the memory is different to the clock rate so don’t get those two things confused**.
 1333 Megahertz is not the same as the amount of read transactions that the memory can perform.
 * <img src="./img/29.png" alt="alt text" width="500" height="300">
 * If each read is 32 bits, which is four bytes, then we end up with a memory bandwidth of 266 million (which we’ve